jay-d-a/PartyParser/README.md

 * stop() will stop the loop

 ### Tag Builder
-a simple object to build tags, used by .build() in xmlParser to make xml tags
+a simple object to build tags, used by .build() in xmlParser to make xml tags.

 #### Usage
 ```js